Construction Defect Attorneys - HOA Attorneys

 Our firm represents homeowner associations and property owners throughout California on a contingency basis in dealing with builders who are responsible for defective construction.
 Generally, we can meet or beat the contingent fee percentages proposed by our competitors.

 Our firm works on a contingency basis.
-This means that you pay no attorney fees unless we prevail against the developer, or we detain a settlement from the developer.
+This means that you pay no attorney fees unless we prevail against the developer, or we obtain a settlement from the developer.

 We regularly advance all or some of the costs of litigation, including expert fees.
 Contact us for additional information.